McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   If you are using Hugo below {{% badge color="fuchsia" icon="fab fa-hackerrank" title=" " %}}0.123.0{{% /badge %}}, you don't need to change anything as the old shortcode still works (but may generate warnings).

-  Other users are strongly advised to migrate as the `attachments` shortcode will not receive support anymore.
+  Anyways, users are strongly advised to migrate as the `attachments` shortcode will not receive support anymore.
 Migration instructions are listed on the [`attachments` shortcode page](shortcodes/attachments#migration).

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} If you run Hugo with [GitInfo](https://gohugo.io/methods/page/gitinfo/) configured, the default page footer now prints out name, email address and date of the last commit.
 If you want to turn this off you either have to run Hugo without GitInfo (which is the default) or overwrite the `content-footer.html` partial.